thedarkjester/PokemonApi/README.md

 4. Performance tests would be added
 5. Smoke tests to validate live production environment
 6. A potential framework for Authentication may have been implemented
+7. The deployment process would use the HealthCheck endpoint before switching
+8. A green/blue deployment strategy may be used
+9. Containerisation may be used as well
+10. Logging would include a correlation/sessionId to better track requests

 ## Installation Prerequisites
 The solution is written in C# using .NET Core 3.1 due to the Long Term Support (LTS) option.
 Once another LTS solution is available it will be upgraded.